s0urceduty/Optimate_Math/README.md

 > [!IMPORTANT]
 > This is Sourceduty's only/single mathematical theorem.
 >
-> Web search terms such as 'optimation' or 'optimate math' fail on Google.
+> Web search terms such as 'optimation' or 'optimation math' fail on Google.